 Titles should be short (max.
-120 characters) and relevant.
+120 characters, longer titles will be cut off) and relevant.
 A summary of the extended abstract (max.
 200 words) must be submitted as well.
 Extended abstracts must be in English, original and not have appeared in any other publication.

-The body of the extended abstract needs to be two - four (2-4) full pages in length, paper size A4.
-Extended abstracts that are shorter than 2 full pages or longer than 4 full pages will be rejected.
+The body of the extended abstract needs to be four (4) full pages in length, paper size A4.
+Longer or shorter sized abstracts will not be included in the review process and will therefore be rejected.
 The extended abstract should consist of text and appropriate figures supporting the key message.
-The text should contain at least one figure and include references.
-Extended abstracts of text alone are unacceptable.
+The text should contain at least one figure as well as references.
+Four pages of text alone are unacceptable.

 Please do not use more than 1 column for text, do not frame the text, and please upload the body of your extended abstract as one document with embedded figures.

-A good extended abstract set in the Template [doc: 692 KB]) consists of an introduction, the main description of theory or method broken down as appropriate and illustrated with figures, conclusions, optional acknowledgements and references.
+A good extended abstract set in the Conference Template [size: 354 kB]) consists of an introduction, the main description of theory or method broken down as appropriate and illustrated with figures, conclusions, optional acknowledgements and references.
 It should reflect work that is actually completed at the time of submission and not plans or ideas that are still taking shape in the mind of the author or research that is still highly immature.

 The extended abstract must concentrate in itself the essential information of the presentation: purpose, methods, results and conclusions.
 It should be an abbreviated, informative, accurate representation of the presentation and not a mere recital of the subjects to be covered.